zcaliptium/gdinv/README.md

 ``Attributes`` appear to be most-generic way to store properties of specific item type.

 ### GDInv_ItemDB
 Singleton class.
-Automatically will be added into autoload when you enable the plguin.
+Automatically will be added into autoload when you enable the plugin.
 Contains ``Dictionary`` container for all the ``GDINv_ItemDefinition`` instances.
 Perfoms parsing of JSONs.

 ### GDInv_ItemStack